adolphlwq/ghost-blog/README.md

-# Ghost run on Docker
+# Ghost blog run on Docker

 ## Why yet another container for Ghost
 As known, there are many awesome Ghost docker images.For example: